kathyonu/apotomoing_sequencers/README.md

 ## What are the five sequences we generate ?

-If we use, peace on earth good will all, as the created phrase, then its sequences will be :
+If we use, *peace on earth good will all*, as the created phrase, then its sequences will be :

 1. sequence_created  : peace on earth good will all
 2. sequence_creation : peaceonearthgoodwillall